 The Project will begin approximately 885 feet north of the Bethlehem Gate Station on River Road in the Town of Bethlehem, and extend northeast to the Troy Gate Station located on Bloomingrove Road in the Town of North Greenbush.
 This Project would allow for a more reliable and resilient natural gas system for our existing customers in New York’s Capital Region.
 The Project will predominantly parallel National Grid’s Reynolds Road – Feura Bush 345 kV electric transmission line 5 (Reynolds Road Line 5).
 The proposed pipeline and associated workspace will be collocated in the existing cleared corridor associated with the Reynolds Road Line 5.

 Pending approval of the needed permits, National Grid

-anticipates construction to begin in 2019, with an estimated three-year
+anticipates construction to begin in the summer of 2020, with an estimated two-year

 The Pipeline E37 Reliability and Resiliency Project is needed to continue safe and reliable natural gas transmission in the greater New York Capital Region.
 Currently, National Grid’s Eastern Gate natural gas system is supply-constrained and during peak times (the coldest winter days) this can create unfavorable conditions for our customers.